spsforks/SCons-scons-wiki/DeveloperGuide/Introduction.md

 # Editing the webpages

 Send a mail to our User ML and ask for help.
-Our webpage sources are currently (2014-05-02) still stuck in SVN, so you'll better get in contact with one of the Web admins.
-Then you can discuss the changes you'd like to make, and get more infos about the required process.